Dwight D. Eisenhower Memorial: Authorizing a memorial and establishing a memorial commission

 Three individuals were behind the successful effort to establish a memorial to President Dwight D. Eisenhower: Rocco Siciliano, Senator Daniel Inouye (D-Hawaii), and Senator Ted Stevens (R-Alaska).
 Siciliano, a Roman Catholic, Italian American born in Utah, was called to active duty as a private in 1943 while a ROTC student.
 Promoted quickly to first lieutenant in the United States Army, he was awarded a Bronze Star for valor for his actions as part of the 87th Mountain Infantry Regiment during the Italian Campaign.
 A graduate of Georgetown Law School, he worked for the National Labor Relations Board from 1948 to 1950, and was appointed by Eisenhower in 1953 to be the Assistant Secretary of Labor for employment and manpower activities.
 In 1957, Eisenhower made Siciliano his Special Assistant to the President for Personnel Management.
 In 1958, he engineered a meeting between Eisenhower and African American leaders of the civil rights movement: Lester Granger, Martin Luther King Jr., A. Philip Randolph, and Roy Wilkins.
 After decades of public service, Siciliano became head of the Eisenhower Institute in the 1990s.
-The 50th anniversary of the Normandy landings and the approach of the 50th anniversary of Eisenhower's election as president increased interest in the 34th President.
+The 50th anniversary of the Normandy landings and the approach of the 50th anniversary of Eisenhower's election as president increased interest in the 34th president.
 In 1999, his last year as the institute's chairman, Siciliano decided to push for a memorial to Eisenhower.
-Siciliano had a link to Senator Stevens, a highly decorated World War II Army Air Forces pilot who had worked in the Department of the Interior during the Eisenhower administration and who had proved critical in winning statehood for Alaska.
+Siciliano knew Senator Stevens, a highly decorated World War II Army Air Forces pilot who had worked in the Department of the Interior during the Eisenhower administration and who had proved critical in winning statehood for Alaska.
 The Eisenhower Institute had also honored Stevens with its Eisenhower Leadership Prize in 1999.
 Siciliano broached the idea of a memorial with Stevens.
 Stevens suggested a bipartisan effort, and brought Senator Inouye into the effort.
-Inouye had served in Italy with the 442nd Infantry Combat Regiment, losing his right forearm in combat, and later being awarded the Medal of Honor.
+Inouye had served in Italy with the segregated 442nd Infantry Combat Regiment, losing his right forearm in combat, and later being awarded the Medal of Honor.
 Siciliano worked with Stevens and Inouye to write the legislation that would authorize a memorial and establish a memorial commission.